FedDAF: Federated Domain Adaptation Using Model Functional Distance: Experiments

-For each dataset, we conduct experiments using one target domain and the remaining three as source domains.
-For the target domain of PACS, we use 2\% of the total target data as training samples, and the rest are used for evaluating the adapted target model.
-Similarly, for VLCS, we use 2\% of the target samples for training.
-For Office Caltech10, we use 2\% of target samples when A and C are the target domains, and when D and W are the target domains, we use 20\% of the target samples as training samples due to the limited number of available samples.
+To create the FDA setting with real domain shift, we use the PACS \citep{LiYSH17PACS}, VLCS \citep{FangXR13VLCS}, and Office Caltech10 \citep{GongSSG12OFCCAL10} datasets, which exhibit real-world domain shifts across all the domains.
+The PACS dataset contains four different domains: photo (P) with 1670 samples, art painting (A) with 2048 samples, cartoon (C) with 2344 samples, and sketch (S) with 3929 samples.
+The VLCS dataset also contains four separate domains: VOC2007 (V) with 3376 samples, LabelMe (L) with 2656 samples, Caltech101 (C) with 1415 samples, and SUN09 (S) with 3282 samples.
+The Office Caltech10 dataset has four different domains: Amazon (A) with 958 samples, Caltech10 (C) with 1123 samples, Dslr (D) with 157 samples, and Webcam (W) with 295 samples.
+For each dataset, we conduct experiments by considering one target domain and the remaining three as source domains.
+For the target domain of PACS, we use $2\%$ of the total target data as training samples, and the rest are used for evaluating the adapted target model.
+Similarly, for VLCS, we use $2\%$ of the target samples for training.
+For Office Caltech10, we use $2\%$ of target samples when A and C are the target domains, and when D and W are the target domains, we use $20\%$ of the target samples as training samples due to the limited number of available samples.